 The duty to deal with pests in a rental is often something that should be shared with the housing association.
 One thing is certain, there is no ultimate standard – things are different for each property.
 Very often, according to the council’s regulations, housing associations will be responsible for pest treatments in the following situations:

 - If pests have appeared inside multi-dwelling properties and communal areas;

-However, tenants would be responsible for any infestations that occur in their own flats or apartments (this again varies between different properties), especially if the problem appeared due to negligent behavior from their part.
+However, tenants would be responsible for any infestations that occur in their own flats or apartments (this again varies between different properties), especially if the problem appeared due to negligent behaviour on their part.

-In any case, the tenant should always inform its housing association for the issue.
-It is indeed so complex, that in order to determine who has to take action, a mutual, effective communication between more than two parties is required.
+In any case, the tenant should always inform their landlord and housing association about the issue.
+In order to determine who has to take action, mutual, effective communication between more than two parties is required.